Equal Pay for Similar Work: Empirical Analysis

 \subsection{Data}

-We study the effects of EPSW using matched worker-firm administrative data from the Chilean unemployment insurance system from January 2005 to December 2013.
+We study the effects of EPSW using matched worker-firm administrative data from the Chilean unemployment insurance system from January 2005 to December 2013 \citep{datacitation}.
 We observe a random sample of firms, stratified by size, totaling roughly 4\% of all firms.
 In our data, an observation is a worker-firm-month.
 For each observation, the data include worker pay\footnote{Worker monthly pay at each firm is top coded in our data.
-The treshold for top coding varies over time; in June 2009, the top-code threshold was roughly \$3,550.
-The share of observations in our data that are top coded is 1.7\%.} and demographic information including gender, education level, contract status, age, and marital status; additionally, we observe the firm's geographic location and industry code.
+The threshold for top coding varies over time; in June 2009, the top-code threshold was roughly \$3,550.
+The share of observations in our data that are top coded in June 2009 is 0.07\%.} and demographic information including gender, education level, contract status, age, and marital status; additionally, we observe the firm's geographic location and industry code.
 We observe the entire employment history of each worker ever employed at a sampled firm.
 We discuss further details of our dataset in \Cref{filtering}.

-Firms in our sample are typically small, with a median of 9 concurrent workers.
+Firms in our sample are typically small, with a median of 7 concurrent workers.
 However, there are outliers.
 Following \cite{BSTW2018,gulyas,duchini,boheim} we only consider firms of similar sizes at the time of policy announcement in order to limit size-based wage dynamics.
-In our main specifications, we consider firms with at least 6 and no more than 13 total workers at announcement, which includes roughly 40\% of firms in our data.
-In order to limit the impacts of firms that close after EPSW announcement (who potentially fail due to the policy) or those that are founded after announcement (who came into being in a labor environment with wage constraints), we restrict our analysis to a balanced sample of firms that are in operation during the entire window of our analysis.
-As we discuss in the following pages and in \Cref{alt samples}, our findings are qualitatively similar under alternative size and balance restrictions.
+In our main specifications, we consider firms with at least 6 and no more than 13 total workers at announcement, which account for 41\% of all active firms.

-In Table \ref{tab:stats_samples}, we present descriptive statistics for (column I) the set of firms prior to the size restriction, (column II) the set of firms following the size restriction, and (column III) the set of firms following balancing which constitute our baseline sample.
+In Table \ref{tab:stats_samples}, we present descriptive statistics for (column I) the set of firms prior to the size restriction, (column II) the set of firms following the size restriction, (column III) the set of firms with that will form our control group, and (column IV) the set of firms following the size restriction that are active over our entire period of analysis.